Ryan Gallagher, LAc, DSOM

 On the other hand, “connection” refers to the state of feeling safely engaged with our life—with our own inner experience; with our outer environment; and with other nervous systems.
 It’s here, in connection mode, that we can access ease, security, belonging, wholeness, vitality, and resilience.

 Both connection and protection are essential.
-However, many of us get stuck in protection mode, in hyper-arousal and hypo-arousal.
+However, many of us get stuck in protection mode.
 This leaves us feeling “too up” or “too down”—chronically anxious or depressed.
-Chronically stressed or checked out.
-Our nervous system has “forgotten” its capacity for feeling safely connected.
+The nervous system has “forgotten” its capacity for feeling safely connected.

-This approach stems from my many years of exploration in the healing arts, including my training in Alaine Duncan’s Tao of Trauma system, which combines polyvagal theory with the Five-Element Theory of Traditional East Asian Medicine and body-based therapies.
+This approach stems from my many years of exploration in the healing arts, including my training in the Tao of Trauma and Somatic Experiencing systems.

 I’ve written a series of articles on polyvagal theory here.
 And I have an online polyvagal course called Homecoming, which you can check out here!